hmrc/binding-tariff-trader-frontend/README.md

 # Binding Tariff Trader Front End

-The Front End for the BTI Application journey on GOV.UK
+The Front End microrservice for the BTI Application journey on GOV.UK

 ### Running